 Employers are required to give eligible FMLA workers up to 12 weeks of job-protected (but not necessarily paid) leave if they are sick, including with complications from the flu or a similar illness and/or they need to care for an immediate family member (children, spouse, parents) who are ill.
 Visit this Department of Labor resource for more information.

-At this time there is no nation-wide resource available to assist with mortgage or rent payments.
-Some localities have announced that no eviction-notices will be served temporarily.
-Additionally, some localities have announced that they will temporarily reinstate or not shut off utilities, most oftentimes water, due to non-payment.
+At this time there is no nation-wide resource available to assist with utilies payments.
+Some localities have announced that they will temporarily reinstate or not shut off utilities, most oftentimes water, due to non-payment.

 Be sure to follow local news, radio, and official social media profiles to learn the latest in your community.